Liquidity Measures: Net Working Capital, Current Ratio, and Quick Ratio

 - taxes

 A low liquidity measure would indicate either that the company is having financial problems, or that the company is poorly managed; hence, a fairly high liquidity ratio is good.
-However, it shouldn’t be too high, because excess funds incur an opportunity cost and can probably be invested for a higher return.
-The 2 main measures of liquidity are net working capital and the current ratio.
+However, it shouldn't be too high, because excess funds incur an opportunity cost and can probably be invested for a higher return.
+Primary measures of liquidity are net working capital and the current ratio, quick ratio, and the cash ratio.
+By contrast, solvency ratios measure the ability of a company to continue as a going concern, by measuring the ratio of its long-term assets over long-term liabilities.

 Net Working Capital

-Working capital is used to run the business and to pay its current liabilities.
+Working capital is used to run the business and to pay its current liabilities, a portion being operating expenses.
 The sources of working capital include:

 - internal sources